 The accident was reported at 4:25 p.m. on Wednesday, May 20, at 3049 Farm-to-Market Road 36.
 Emergency units reached the property and located the person inside the deep opening.

-Additional crews assisted as specialized rope equipment and construction machinery were used to bring the patient out safely.
-After the rescue, the person was flown to a Dallas area hospital for further evaluation and treatment.
+Additional crews assisted as specialized rope equipment and construction machinery were used to safely bring the patient out.
+After the rescue, the person was flown to a hospital in the Dallas area for further evaluation and treatment.

 The victim’s name and age were not included in the initial report.
 The circumstances leading up to the injury remain under review.
 We hope the person hurt receives steady care and support during recovery.